Advertiser Disclosure

 Why Purchase Travel Insurance From AXA?

 Any travel insurance company you purchase a policy from should be reputable, reliable, and stable.
 After all, you’re relying on the company to be there for you when you need it most.
-It pays to verify reviews and ratings — AXA offers good reassurance in this area.
+It pays to verify reviews and ratings, and AXA Travel Insurance offers good reassurance in this area.

-With 64 years in business, AXA has an A- Better Business Bureau rating.
-On the travel insurance website Squaremouth, AXA has an overall 4.22/5 rating, with 0.1% negative reviews among more than 69,000 policies sold.
+With 67 years in business, AXA has an A+ Better Business Bureau rating.
+On the travel insurance website Squaremouth, AXA has an overall 4.2 rating out of 5.
 AXA’s travel insurance plans are backed by Nationwide Mutual Insurance, which has an A (Excellent) financial strength rating from financial rating company A.M.
 Best.
 With 6 decades in business and solid ratings, AXA is a travel insurance company you can trust.

-AXA offers travel insurance with medical and emergency evacuation benefits, trip cancellation and interruption, baggage loss, and Cancel for Any Reason (CFAR) options.
-Let’s look at the details of AXA travel insurance policies.
+AXA offers travel insurance with medical and emergency evacuation benefits, trip cancellation and interruption, baggage loss, and cancel-for-any-reason (CFAR) options.

 Types of Policies Available With AXA

-AXA offers 3 levels of travel insurance: Silver, Gold, and Platinum.
-Each level offers different limits, but all of AXA’s policies have 100% trip cancellation coverage, emergency medical coverage and medical evacuation, baggage delay and loss, and missed connection coverage.
+AXA offers 5 travel insurance plans: Explorer OnTrip, North America Explorer, Explorer Standard, Explorer Select, and Explorer Elite.
+Each level offers different limits, but all of AXA’s policies have trip interruption coverage, emergency medical coverage and medical evacuation, and baggage delay coverage.

 Let’s compare what you get with each policy: